zio/zio/docs/datatypes/contextual/index.md

 Here are the steps we take to implement a service in object-oriented programming:

 1. **Service Definition** — In object-oriented programming, we define services with traits.
-A service is a bundle of related functionality which are defined in a trait:
+A service is a bundle of related functionality that is defined in a trait:

 ```scala mdoc:silent:nest
 trait FooService {